EpistasisLab/tpot/docs/sources/examples/Custom_Scoring_Functions.md

     for this_class in all_classes:
         this_class_tps = len(result[(result['guess'] == this_class) \
             & (result['class'] == this_class)])
+        #True Positives and False Negatives are those examples that belong to a specific class regardless of guess
         this_class_tps_fns = len(result[(result['class'] == this_class)])
         all_class_tps.append(this_class_tps)
         all_class_tps_fns.append(this_class_tps_fns)